ceilfors/ceilfors.github.io/_posts/2019-11-18-principles-serverless-architecture.md

 you need and what you are missing, then take it as learning should you decide that you want to start having your own custom-built platform.
 Although, I should mention that there is one caveat with a custom-built serverless platform.
-Serverless architecture is typically built on top of FaaS and BaaS, and one of my observations around what's going on in the custom-built platform at the moment is the lack of BaaS in the platform.
+Serverless architecture is typically built on top of FaaS and BaaS.
+At the moment, my observations around what's going on in the custom-built platform is the lack of BaaS.
 So make sure that you cater for the cost of building your required BaaS if you go down the custom-built route.
 For example, if a team needs something of an equivalent of AWS S3, what kind of service would you provide to enable teams to adopt serverless architecture?

-Sunk cost fallacy, is perhaps one of the biggest problems of iterating in a commoditized industry in the wrong order.
-Should you start with a custom-built serverless platform first, you will have a higher tendency to keep it and continue to make your future decisions based on the amount of time and money that you have poured into the platform.
+Sunk cost fallacy, is perhaps one of the biggest problems of taking the wrong order of iteration in a commoditized industry.
+Should you start with a custom-built serverless platform first, you will have a higher tendency to keep it, and continue to make your future decisions based on the amount of time and money that you have poured into the platform.
 As briefly outlined above, the cost of creating a platform in your organisation is not trivial, hence you will have a high sunk cost here.
 This is similar to how decades ago when using clouds is still a niche.
 Organisations who have heavily invested in building their own data centres would mostly make their decisions based on the data centre that they have.